MRChemSoft/nmqc-2025/content/registration.md

 ## Housing for student participants

-Use [this link] to reserve housing provided by the University of Tromsø.
+You can reserve housing provided by the University of Tromsø.
 There you will see a selection of apartments to rent.

 ![](samskipnaden_0.png)